Saildrone (company)

-Saildrone, Inc. is a United States company based in Alameda, California, that designs, manufacturers, and operates a fleet of unmanned/uncrewed surface vehicles (USVs), or ocean drones, known as "saildrones".
+Saildrone, Inc. is a United States company based in Alameda, California, that designs, manufactures, and operates a fleet of unmanned/uncrewed surface vehicles (USVs), or ocean drones, known as "saildrones".
 The company was founded by engineer Richard Jenkins in 2012.

-Saildrone customers and research partners include the various departments of the National Oceanographic and Atmospheric Administration NASA, the University of New Hampshire, the University of Rhode Island, the Commonwealth Scientific and Industrial Research Organisation (Australia), the European Center for Medium-range Weather Forecasts, GEOMAR Helmholtz Centre for Ocean Research Kiel (Germany), the Monterey Bay Aquarium Research Institute, and others.
+Saildrone customers and research partners include the various departments of the National Oceanographic and Atmospheric Administration NASA, the US Navy, US Coast Guard, the University of New Hampshire, the University of Rhode Island, the Commonwealth Scientific and Industrial Research Organisation (Australia), the European Center for Medium-range Weather Forecasts, GEOMAR Helmholtz Centre for Ocean Research Kiel (Germany), the Monterey Bay Aquarium Research Institute, and others.

 History

+Founding (2012-2018)

 Saildrone was founded by Richard Jenkins in 2012.

 In 2014, Saildrone began a partnership with the National Oceanic and Atmospheric Administration's Pacific Marine Environmental Laboratory under a Cooperative Research and Development Agreement to develop and refine vehicle capabilities and payload of sensors.
 Objectives included acoustic fisheries surveys for management and conservation while also collecting metocean data.

+Also in 2014, Saildrone and NOAA’s Pacific Marine Environmental Laboratory established a public-private partnership to develop and refine the meteorological and oceanographic sensor suite for the Saildrone USV.

 In 2016, Saildrone closed a $14 million Series A funding round.
 The round was led by Social Capital and included Capricorn Investment Group and Lux Capital.
 Saildrone had previously received mission-related investment from The Schmidt Family Foundation, a private foundation created by Eric and Wendy Schmidt.